nuxt/image/docs/content/5.providers/glide.md

----
-title: Glide
+# Glide

-description: Nuxt Image has first class integration with Glide
+Nuxt Image has first class integration with Glide

 ---

 Integration between [Glide](https://glide.thephpleague.com/) and the image module.